Oskii/beug-react-native/README.md

 ---

-Made with ♥ by Douglas Porto :wave: [Get in touch!](https://www.linkedin.com/in/douglas-porto/)
+Made with ♥ by Douglas Porto and forked by Oskii

 [nodejs]: https://nodejs.org/
 [yarn]: https://yarnpkg.com/